Likith-H/Contacts-APP/README.md

 STEP 4 :Make sure to run MYSQL and APACHE once you install the xampp.

-STEP 5:Now type localhost/phpmyadmin in your browser url.
+STEP 5:Now type " localhost/phpmyadmin " in your browser .

 STEP 6:Then in the left side of the PHP MYADMIN page ,click on NEW,then you will be prompted to enter the Database name,then type "login_sample_db" as database name,then click on "CREATE" button,thus the database will be created.

 STEP 7:once you click create,you will be prompted to  enter the table name,then type table name  as "users",select number of columns as 5,then click on 'GO' button .

-STEP 8:Now you will be asked enter the details of the table,Enter as shown below:
+STEP 8:Now you will be asked to enter the details of the table,Enter as shown below:

 CREATE TABLE users (
     id INT NOT NULL PRIMARY KEY AUTO_INCREMENT, user_id BIGINT NOT NULL UNIQUE,